antronerds/r2-tutorials/docs/Using_Signatures.md

 Step 1: Creating a geneset signature, a Track within R2
 ---------------

-As a start, let"s create the signature scores for a pair of gene categories.
-In this tutorial, we will make use of a published functional MYCN pathway activity signature that was created on the Neuroblastoma 88 dataset (Valentijn et al 2012).
+As a start, let's create the signature scores for a pair of gene categories.
+In this tutorial, we will make use of a published functional MYCN pathway activity signature that was created on the Neuroblastoma 88 dataset (Valentijn et al. 2012).
 This signature is provided within R2.

 1. We start at "Main".
 Make sure that the "Single dataset" option is selected in "box 1".